Dyslexia In The Workplace

 These employees could be dyslexic and would work more effectively if some ‘reasonable adjustments’ were made or they were provided with an individual support programme.

 These difficulties can result in a loss of self esteem and reduce a person’s willingness to put themselves into new situations.
 However, the dyslexic thinking style is fast, multi-dimensional and has a strong ability to produce alternative solutions.
-There is an increasing awareness that it can be a benefit in the workplace.
+There is a wealth of evidence that it can be a benefit in the workplace.

 The link between dyslexia and entrepreneurial success